 - Support mid-term evaluation of NSDEPS

-- Work with RDB CSO and implementing stakeholders to fast-track implementation of agreed upon action
+- Work with RDB CSO and implementing stakeholders to fast-track implementation of agreed upon actions in the strategy

 - Support/Lead the development of a system within RDB for carrying out a National Skills Audit across national priority areas and sectors

-- Put in-place a system to carry out labour market analytics, analyse skills needs, assess skills gaps and forecast future skills with regard to future prospects for employment in terms of economic sectors, occupations, qualification and skills
+- Assess the existing system and propose areas to be strengthened in order to carry out labour market analytics, analyse skills needs, assess skills gaps and forecast future skills with regard to future prospects for employment in terms of economic sectors, occupations, qualification and skills

 - Lead the analysis of various skills datasets (including from the councils) to be used for policy, curriculum, program designing, decision making and so forth